-Investing in company and/or private pensions throughout your lifetime is one of the most effective and reliable ways to plan for and fund your retirement.
+Despite the proposed inclusion of pensions within your estate for inheritance tax purposes from April 2027, investing in company and/or private pensions throughout your lifetime still remains one of the most effective and reliable ways to plan for and fund your retirement.
 Review your pension fund regularly.
 Will this give you enough funds for the retirement you are aiming for?
 If not, consider investing more or finding alternative funding methods.